uriborrajo/HETGEN1000/README.md

 ```

 ### 4. CD-HIT INSTALLATION
-CD-HIT is a program that applies an algorithm to reduce size redundancy and thereby enhance the performance of advanced sequence analysis methods.
-It is based on the prediction of a similarity to filter out the extraneous conversion of sequences to their debugging counterparts (Fu L. et al., 2012).
+CD-HIT is a program that applies an algorithm to reduce redundancy in sequence data, thereby enhancing the performance of advanced sequence analysis methods.
+It is based on predicting similarity to filter out extraneous sequences, converting them to their non-redundant counterparts (Fu L. et al., 2012).

 For CD-HIT installation:
 ```